Angel Cedazo-Minguez Group

 Mechanisms behind risk factors for Alzheimer disease (AD)

 Over the years, genetic and epidemiological studies have reported gene or environmental factors that increase the risk for AD, suggesting that it is a disease of multifactorial origin.
-We aim to contribute to understand the effects of risk factors for AD: apolipoprotein E (apoE), serum cholesterol and cholesterol metabolites in the brain and to define to which extent these factors are secondary actors or driving forces for cognitive decline.
+We aim to contribute to understand the effects of risk factors for AD: apolipoprotein E (apoE), diabetes, serum cholesterol and cholesterol metabolites in the brain and to define to which extent these factors are secondary actors or driving forces for cognitive decline.

 Apolipoprotein E, hypercholesterolemia and AD